National Leadership Program, Summer 2020 – Spring 2021

 His interest in creating films about autism and other disabilities goes beyond just spreading awareness; it is a personal passion of his as a person with autism.
 He is excited to have the opportunity to learn more about reducing stigmas in society, and how they impact people with disabilities.

-After the fellowship program, he hopes to take his improved networking and communication skills and use it towards developing and creating original shows for a studio or a network.
+After the apprenticeship program, he hoped to take his improved networking and communication skills and use them towards developing and creating original shows for a studio or a network.